aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/08-cleanup.md

 Congratulations!

-You have provisioned a Kubernetes cluster with HPC capabilities and monitoring.

-You ran a distributed tightly-coupled workload using Kubeflow MPI Operator.
+You have provisioned a Kubernetes cluster and ran an HPC application on it, using Kubeflow MPI Operator.

 The experience obtained through this lab can be used when running your own HPC jobs on Kubernetes!

+Read the [next section](/09-hpc-kubernetes/09-homework.html) to learn about scaling out this architecture with EFA-enabled nodes on a multi-node cluster in your own AWS account.